ploopyco/nano-2-trackball/docs/appendices/via.md

 - Click *Authorize Device*.
 A modal window should pop up, and you should see the *Ploopy Nano 2 Trackball* as an option to connect.
 Do so now.

 You should now see a representation of the buttons of the Nano 2 in the web app.
 You are now free to modify the button's functionality.

+## Quickly updating DPI setting

+You can use VIA to quickly update your DPI setting.
+Update the button to "DPI Config" from "Drag Scroll".
+Then you can easily click through the 5 predefined DPI settings.
+When done, switch the button back to "Drag Scroll".